PrabhaKar-Rao/java/section3/HelloWorld/README.md

 4. #### Create a Java Class :
      - In the Project tool window (usually located on the left-hand side), right-click on the src folder.
      - Go to New > Java Class.
-     - Enter a name for your class in the Name field (e.g., MyFirstClass).
+     - Enter a name for your class in the Name field (e.g., HelloWorld).
      - Optionally, you can specify a Package for your class.
 If you're just starting out, you can leave it as the default package.
      - Click OK to create the class.
 5. #### Write Your First Java Code :